amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 ```ion
 (macro USD_price (dollars) (.price dollars (.literal USD)))
 ```
 In this template, we cannot write `(.price dollars USD)` because the symbol `USD` would be treated as an unbound variable reference and a syntax error, so we turn it into literal data by "escaping" it with `literal`.

+> [!TIP]
-As an aside, there is no need for such a form in E-expressions, because in that context symbols and S-expressions are not "evaluated", and everything is literal except for E-expressions (which are not data, but encoding artifacts).
+> As an aside, there is no need for such a form in E-expressions, because in that context symbols and S-expressions are not "evaluated", and everything is literal except for E-expressions (which are not data, but encoding artifacts).

 ### `if_none`